nguy0907/group12-Calendar-App/README.md

 `node server.js`

-From here, you can access the routes via http://localhost:3000/routenames.
+From here, you can access the application via http://localhost:3000/

 ## Application Structure